orionfuzion/newcracks/SonShuSi/IPL.md

 The IPL consists of **three** different protections assembled into a single mega-protection whose complete execution takes **15 seconds**!

-All of the hardware mechanisms required by a native debugger (management of CPU exceptions, use of keyboard or screen...) are highjacked or neutralized by the IPL code, making it almost impossible to use such a debugger to hack the IPL.
+All hardware mechanisms necessary for a native debugger to run (CPU exception handling, keyboard or screen usage...) are hijacked or neutralized by the IPL code, which makes it almost impossible to use such a debugger to hack the IPL.

 For instance, the code of the three parts of the IPL is encrypted and decrypted on-the-fly using different techniques, such as *trace vector